Matheus-Garbelini/braktooth_esp32_bluetooth_classic_attacks/README.md

 ### Launch the Attack!

-Now it's your turn!
-Choose an exploit by its name and have noted the target `BDAddress`.
-You need to specify both as follows to launch an exploit:
+Now it is your turn!
+Choose an exploit by its name and remember the target `BDAddress` where the exploit needs to be launched.
+You need to specify both the name of the exploit and the target `BDAddress` as follows to launch the respective attack:

 ```bash
 sudo bin/bt_exploiter --host-port=/dev/ttyUSB1 --target=<target bdaddress> --exploit=<exploit name>